WillWei666/softeem/readme.txt

-GIT is a version control system
+GIT is a good version control system
 GIT is free software